 - It will promote and market the MLPA® kits to laboratories and medical institutions in Sub Saharan Africa as a representative of MRC-Holland.

 - It will be engaged in various research and teaching activities.
-It will develop genetic tools for genetic survey in the population.
+It will also develop genetic tools for genetic survey in the population.

 - Introduce and promote state of the art molecular biological methods, equipment, reagents and medical appliances.